paulcbauer/courses-big-data-exercise-mannheim/chapter2.md

 ```

 <!-- Guidelines for contexts: https://instructor-support.datacamp.com/en/articles/2375526-course-coding-exercises. -->
-As we discussed one characteristics of Big Data is that it is often temporarily very fine-grained.
+One characteristics of Big Data is that it is often temporarily very fine-grained.
 For instance, it's possible that we collect observations every minute.
-Fortunately, the twitter dataset we have here contains a time stamp for each tweet that we'll quickly explore here.
+Fortunately, the twitter dataset we have here contains a time stamp for each tweet that we'll quickly explore here (some of the functions used here are in the `lubridate` package which is preloaded.

 `@instructions`
 <!-- Guidelines for instructions https://instructor-support.datacamp.com/en/articles/2375526-course-coding-exercises. -->
 - The time variable in our dataset is called `tweet_created_at`.
 You can have a a look at the variable by typing `data$tweet_created_at`.
-It contains both the data and the time of the tweet.
+It contains both the date and the time when the tweet was published.
 - Try to find out what the oldest and the newest tweet is using the functions `min()` and `max()`.
 That should also tell you how many days are
-- How many days does the dataset contain?
+- Can you find out how many days the dataset covers?

 `@hint`
 <!-- Examples of good hints: https://instructor-support.datacamp.com/en/articles/2379164-hints-best-practices. -->